BambooS99/Python-Weather-Application/README.md

 To use this software simply download all the files and keep them in the same folder/ directory. either .exe or .py file can be run by the user.

+For the extra files attached; these are screenshots of the program working in case the API needs to be renewed/ has expired as it is used on a trial basis.
+Screenshot 2 shows how errors are being handled within the application.